norberttech/aceeditor-bundle/README.md

 ]);
 ```

-Above code will create textarea element that will be replaced with ace editor instance.
+The above code will create a textarea element that will be replaced with an ace editor instance.
-Textarea value is updated on every single change in ace editor.
+The textarea value is updated on every change done in ace editor.

 ## Configuration